projectinnovatenewark/csx/README.md

            be in the "programming" folder, and the path response you get from the pwd command should end in "programming" (i.e. user/Documents/programming)
         d.
 Create a folder called "python-work" by entering the command `mkdir python-work`
         e.
+If you want to have these lessons stored locally on your computer and/or your mentor advises you to do so, type `git clone https://github.com/projectinnovatenewark/csx.git` into your command terminal.
+        f.
 Download the following VS Code extensions- Python and Highlight.
 You can find the extensions tab in VS Code by clicking "Shift + Ctrl + X" (windows) or "Shift + Command + X" (mac).
 Once there, search for those exact extensions and download the first result for each of them.
 Once you are done downloading those extensions, return back to the main "Explorer" page where you will be viewing your folders/files by clicking "Shift + Ctrl + E" (windows) or "Shift + Command + E" (mac).
 There are icons on the left panel of your VS Code to navigate through these different pages as well.
 You will see how these extensions are to be used at the bottom of this README

 6. Create a repository in Github -> https://help.github.com/en/enterprise/2.13/user/articles/creating-a-new-repository